The West of England Combined Authority (WECA) has approved a business case for stabilisation work to the Whitfield Tabernacle in Kingswood.

 The award of £682,000 to repair, re-roof and re-open the building to the public has been identified as a catalyst for the Kingswood element of WECA’s Love our High Streets project.

-South Gloucestershire Council and the Whitfield Tabernacle Trust share an ambition to fully restore the Grade-I listed building and have been working hard to secure investment into this Conservation Area site since the Love our High Streets project was unveiled.
+We share an ambition with the Whitfield Tabernacle Trust to fully restore the Grade-I listed building and have been working hard to secure investment into this Conservation Area site since the Love our High Streets project was unveiled.
 The Trust are proposing to create a Performing Arts Centre at the historic venue and this injection of funding will enable the first events and productions to take place.

 Despite its town centre location, the Conservation Area site, which includes the Grade-II listed Masters Church and the adjoining graveyard has been derelict and overgrown for some 27 years and despite the efforts of the trust and private developers, the necessary funding for a fully viable project has not been forthcoming.
 Kingswood’s identification as the pilot for the Love our High Streets project, and its subsequent success in reaching phase 2 of the Government’s Future High Streets Fund (FHSF) has enabled renewed ambition for Kingswood High Street however, and the Council is currently underway with a comprehensive masterplanning exercise which will be subject to public engagement in the new year as the further business cases are developed.